turbot/powerpipe-docs/docs/develop/using-ai-for-mod-development.md

 ---
-title: Using AI for Control Development
+title: Using AI for Mod Development
-sidebar_label: Using AI for Control Development
+sidebar_label: Using AI for Mod Development
 ---

-# Using AI for Control Development
+# Using AI for Mod Development

 Creating new benchmarks, dashboards, and controls for Powerpipe mods with AI tools and IDEs works remarkably well.
 At Turbot, we develop these components frequently and use AI for almost every new implementation.
 The key is working within existing mod repositories - this gives AI tools access to established patterns and conventions to generate consistent, high-quality results.

-If you're looking to use AI to run Powerpipe controls rather than develop new ones, you can use the [Powerpipe MCP server](../run/mcp), which provides powerful tools for AI agents to inspect and run controls, benchmarks, and queries.
+If you're looking to use AI to run Powerpipe benchmarks, dashboards, and controls rather than develop new ones, you can use the [Powerpipe MCP server](../run/mcp), which provides powerful tools for AI agents to inspect and run controls, benchmarks, and queries.

 ## Getting Started